haugenzhays/FQS/README.md

 Check all the options via `-h`.

-You can also use a configuration file instead (recommend), move to "/shadowsocksr" and edit the file "user-config.json", then move to "/shadowsocksr/shadowsocks" again, just run:
+You can also use a configuration file instead (recommend), move to "/shadowsocksr" and edit the file "user-config.json" with `vi` text editor,

+    vi /shadowsocksr/user-config.json

+then move to "/shadowsocksr/shadowsocks" again, just run:

     python server.py